Research Methods in Supportive Oncology (RMSO)

 Who should attend?

 Physicians, nurses, social workers, and psychologists who are early-stage researchers are eligible to attend.
-Participants must have a doctoral degree or be a student in a doctoral program.
+Participants must have a doctoral degree.
+Given the demand for the course, we are no longer able to accept students currently in doctoral programs.

 The week-long course is free of charge.